PxSprite/aseprite-beta-pl/README.md

 # aseprite-pl
-Polish Language for the Aseprite graphic editor.
+Polish Language for the Aseprite v1.3-beta21.
 Installation:

 Unpack data and extensions folders from the archive into the Aseprite root folder, replacing the files.